-Available Compensation Might Include:
+Available Compensation Might Include the following:

-You may be eligible for additional types of compensation if a loved one died as a result of an accident at a premises in Los Angeles, such as the cost of a funeral or burial, the lost future income and inheritance, and compensation for the loss of the victim’s love, support, and companionship.
+You might be eligible for additional types of compensation if a loved one died as a result of an accident at premises in Los Angeles, such as the cost of a funeral or burial, the lost future income and inheritance, and compensation for the loss of the victim’s love, support, and companionship.

 The amount of money you’re entitled to receive in compensation is determined by several types of factors, including the degree of injury, the time it takes to heal, your income level, your age, your health status, whether you have insurance coverage, and what actions or conduct on the part of the defendant.

 Statute of Limitations Deadline for Premises Liability Claims in California

 A stringent statute of limitations governs all premises liability claims in California to bring timely action.
 This is the length of time a victim has to bring a lawsuit after you identify the injury and the hazard that harmed the victim.